What is Humanism?

 What do humanists do?

 The national charity supporting and representing humanists is Humanists UK.
 There is a wealth of information on its website including its extensive list of distinguished patrons.
 South West London Humanists (SWLH) is a Partner of Humanists UK.
+You can see the latest update on our activities here.
 Although we’re separate organisations, most people who support SWLH are also members of Humanists UK.
 Click here to join, or donate to, Humanists UK.
 Their activities fall into two broad categories:

 Campaigning: on schools & education; human rights & equality; secularism; and public ethical issues.

 Community services: training and accreditation for Celebrants (namings, weddings & funerals); Non-Religious Pastoral Support (hospitals and prisons); education (support for teachers, including school speakers); Faith to Faithless (support for ex-religious people suffering prejudice); Defence Humanists (humanists in the armed forces); LGBT Humanists; Young Humanists; Humanist Students; Dialogue (constructive engagement with religious people); Local Groups (support for groups such as SWLH).